 When to Seek Medical Attention

 If your mouth sores are not going away despite home remedies, make an appointment with your doctor for proper diagnosis and explore other treatment options.
-Likewise, if you experience sores that are larger than half an inch in diameter, rash, frequent outbreaks, fever, diarrhea, and joint pain.
+Likewise, if you experience sores that are larger than half an inch in diameter, rash, frequent outbreaks, retention of water, fever, diarrhea, and joint pains.